emmasali/MetaDLStream/README.md

 ---

-### Step 7 — Pair the Glasses
+### Step 8 — Pair the Glasses

-1. Make sure **Meta View** app is installed on your Android device
+1. Make sure **Meta View** is installed and glasses are paired
-2. Pair your Ray-Ban glasses via Meta View
-3. Accept the camera permission request when prompted by the app
+2. Launch the app and accept camera permission
-4. The live stream should appear on screen
+3. The live stream starts automatically with detection overlay

 ---

 ## 🔧 Troubleshooting

 ### "Application package signature is not matching"
-- The app signature in Meta Developer Center doesn't match your keystore
-- Re-extract the SHA256 from `app/sample.keystore` (see Step 3)
+- Re-extract SHA256 from `app/sample.keystore` (see Step 3)
-- Update the signature in Meta Developer Center
+- Update in Meta Developer Center
 - **Clear Meta View cache**: Settings → Apps → Meta View → Clear Cache → Force Stop
-- Create a new version in Distribute and assign it to Alpha channel
+- Create a new version in Distribute, assign to Alpha, re-run
-- Re-run the app

 ### "Token not configured" / Registration fails
-- Check that `APPLICATION_ID` and `CLIENT_TOKEN` are correctly set in `AndroidManifest.xml`
+- Verify `APPLICATION_ID` and `CLIENT_TOKEN` in `AndroidManifest.xml`
-- Make sure your email is listed as an Active User in the Alpha release channel
+- Make sure your email is **Active** in the Alpha release channel

 ### Gradle sync fails with 401 Unauthorized
-- Your GitHub token may be incorrect or expired
-- Check `local.properties` — make sure there's only ONE `github_token=` line
+- Check `local.properties` — only ONE `github_token=` line
 - Generate a new token with `read:packages` scope

+### No objects detected
+- Lower `setScoreThreshold` in `StreamViewModel.kt` (e.g. from `0.3f` to `0.1f`)
+- Lower `DETECTION_INTERVAL_FRAMES` to analyze more frames

 ---

 ## 📁 Project Structure

 ```
-CameraAccess/
+MetaDLStream/
 ├── app/
 │   ├── src/main/
+│   │   ├── assets/
+│   │   │   └── efficientdet_lite0.tflite   ← TFLite model
-│   │   ├── java/com/meta/wearable/dat/externalsampleapps/cameraaccess/
+│   │   ├── java/.../cameraaccess/
-│   │   │   ├── MainActivity.kt
+│   │   │   ├── stream/
-│   │   │   ├── HomeScreen.kt
+│   │   │   │   ├── StreamViewModel.kt      ← Stream + TFLite detection
+│   │   │   │   └── YuvToBitmapConverter.kt ← YUV→Bitmap conversion
-│   │   │   ├── StreamScreen.kt
+│   │   │   └── ui/
-│   │   │   └── ...
+│   │   │       └── StreamScreen.kt         ← UI with detection overlay
 │   │   └── AndroidManifest.xml
-│   ├── sample.keystore          ← Custom keystore for this sample
+│   ├── sample.keystore
 │   └── build.gradle.kts
-├── local.properties             ← NOT committed (add github_token here)
+├── local.properties                        ← NOT committed
 └── README.md
 ```